oRocket/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-third_line #A script that displays the third line of the file iacta.
 7-file #A shell script that creates a file containing a text.
 8-cwd_state #A script that writes into the file ls_cwd_content the result of the command ls -la.
+9-duplicate_last_line #A script that duplicates the last line of the file iacta.